mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q 143 - Show how to use the .then() and .catch() methods to handle Promise resolution and rejection.

 Q 144 - Explain the use of the Promise.all() method with an example.

+Q 145 - Create a function that accepts a callback and invokes it with some arguments.

+Q 146 - Show an example of a callback function used to filter an array of numbers.

+Q 147 - Explain how to handle errors in a callback pattern.